ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 If the input object is `null`, the function returns `null`.

-## The `create` function statement
+## The `create function` statement
 {: #aql-create-func}

 To perform operations on extracted values that are not supported by AQL, you can define custom functions to use in extraction rules called user-defined functions (UDFs).

 AQL supports user-defined scalar functions and user-defined table functions.
 Java™ and PMML are the only supported implementation language for UDFs.
 A scalar function returns a single scalar value, and a table function returns one or more tuples, in other words, a table.

-There are four steps for using user-defined functions (UDFs):
+You implement user-defined functions (UDFs) by following four steps:

-1. Implementing the function.
+1. Implementing the function

+    AQL supports user-defined functions (UDFs) that are implemented in Java or PMML.
 2. Declaring it in AQL.

+    You can make the user-defined scalar functions and machine learning models from PMML files available to AQL by using the `create function` statement.
 3. Using it in AQL.

+    User-defined functions work with AQL statements and clauses.
 4. Debugging the UDF.

-- **Implementing user-defined functions**
-AQL supports user-defined functions (UDFs) that are implemented in Java or PMML.
-- **Declaring user-defined functions**
-You can make the user-defined scalar functions and machine learning models from PMML files available to AQL by using the `create function` statement.
-- **Using user-defined functions**
-User-defined functions work in conjunction with AQL statements and clauses.
-- **Procedure to debug Java based UDFs**
-Since Java based user-defined functions (UDFs) are implemented as public methods in Java classes, you debug your UDFs in the same way that you debug your Java programs.
+    Because Java based user-defined functions (UDFs) are implemented as public methods in Java classes, you debug your UDFs in the same way that you debug your Java programs.

 ## Implementing user-defined functions
 {: #aql-user-def-imp}